nalmadi/EMIP-Toolkit/README.md

 3. **McChesney2021**: McChesney, Ian, and Raymond Bond.
 "Eye Tracking Analysis of Code Layout, Crowding and Dyslexia-An Open Data Set."
 ACM Symposium on Eye Tracking Research and Applications.
 2021.
 4. **AlMadi2021**: Al Madi, Naser, et al. "EMIP Toolkit: A Python Library for Customized Post-processing of the Eye Movements in Programming Dataset."
 ACM Symposium on Eye Tracking Research and Applications.
 2021.

-We would be happy to include more eye movement datasets if you have any suggestions.
+We would be happy to include more eye movement datasets if you have any suggestions, please contact us.

 # 🎥 Presentation:
 [![Watch the video](https://imgur.com/IcowLr3.png)](https://www.youtube.com/watch?v=wFdGyM6qUlE)